BallesterGroup/PDX-ML/README.md

 # PDX-ML
-Code and preprocessed pharmacogenomic data to predict PDX response to drug treatments
+Code and preprocessed pharmacogenomic data to predict PDX response to drug treatments by Dr Linh Nguyen (nguyencamlinh@hus.edu.vn)

 The scripts are in the folder ./scripts
 The processed data files are in ./data